 In the event of any liquidation event, either voluntary or involuntary, the holders of each series of redeemable convertible preferred stock shall be entitled to receive on a pari passu basis, prior and in preference to any distributions of any assets of the Company to the holders of the common stock by reason of their ownership thereof, an amount per share equal to the sum of one times the applicable original issuance price plus any declared but unpaid dividends.
-The original issuance price for Series A redeemable convertible preferred stock, Series B redeemable convertible preferred stock, Series D redeemable convertible preferred stock, Series E redeemable convertible preferred stock, Series F redeemable convertible preferred stock, Series G redeemable convertible preferred stock, and Series G-1 redeemable convertible preferred stock is \$0.35, \$1.3139, \$5.2766, \$6.1659, \$11.3406, \$13.1831, \$19.9263, and \$16.9374 per share, respectively.
+The original issuance price for Series A redeemable convertible preferred stock, Series B redeemable convertible preferred stock, Series C redeemable convertible preferred stock, Series E redeemable convertible preferred stock, Series G redeemable convertible preferred stock, Series G redeemable convertible preferred stock is \$0.35, \$1.3139, \$5.2766, \$6.1659, \$11.3406, \$13.1831, \$19.9263, and \$16.9374 per share, respectively.
 If the proceeds distributed among the holders of the redeemable convertible preferred shares are insufficient to permit the payment to such holders of the full preferential amounts the entire assets and funds of the Company legally available for distribution shall be distributed ratably among the holders of the redeemable convertible preferred stock in proportion to the preferential amount that each such holder is otherwise entitled to receive.